Kinder Morgan to buy El Paso for $21 billion

 It said that if the deal were to close at the beginning of 2012, it would expect to be able to pay a dividend of about $1.45 a share that year.
 But because it expects the deal to close later, it said its dividend will likely be slightly below that target.

-The new combined company will be 68 percent owned by Kinder Morgan shareholders with El Paso holders owning the remaining 32 percent.

-Evercore Partners and Barclays Capital advised Kinder Morgan on the deal, while Morgan Stanley advised El Paso.
-Goldman Sachs acted as an adviser to El Paso on its previously announced spin-off and related matters to the Kinder Morgan deal, the companies said.
+Evercore Partners (EVR.N) and Barclays Capital (BARC.L) advised Kinder Morgan on the deal, while Morgan Stanley (MS.N) advised El Paso.
+Goldman Sachs (GS.N) acted as an adviser to El Paso on its previously announced spin-off and related matters to the Kinder Morgan deal, the companies said.

 The advisors are set to rake in a total of $100 million to $145 million in M&A fees, according to Freeman & Co.